 “Maybe I should open the gates and let them run for their lives,” Santini recalled thinking at the time.
 Read More >

-However, should you find yourself locked out of your Activity account after three failed log in attempts, your next step isn’t to call Kris.
+Locked out of your Activity account?
+After three failed log in attempts, your next step isn’t to call CFSA.
 Instead, wait 10 minutes and your account will automatically unlock itself.
-Initiated more than a year ago, this 10 minute time out was added to defeat spammers who try to crack passwords through repeated hits.
+Initiated several years ago, this 10 minute time out was added to defeat spammers who try to crack passwords through repeated hits.

 After the 10 minutes have passed, type in your password and you’re in!
-If you still can’t remember your password, you will need to call Kris to reset it for you.
+If you still can’t remember your password, you will need to call Kevin Wright, (916) 263-6187, at CFSA to reset it for you.
 Your new password must have eight characters of which there needs to be at least ONE CAPITAL LETTER and at least ONE NUMBER.
 Note: You cannot use more than two consecutive letters from a previous password.

 In addition, remember that your Activity password will automatically expire every 90 days.
 By creating a new password on a regular basis you are helping to protect your account and CFSA’s servers from being hacked!